-where UDF is the urban deterioration factor, U_A and U_B the urban deterioration coefficients, MTC = total cumulated mileage and U{MAX} urban cut-off mileage.
+where UDF is the urban deterioration factor, $U_A$ and $U_B$ the urban deterioration coefficients, MTC = total cumulated mileage and $U{MAX}$ urban cut-off mileage.

 In the case of trip speeds below 19 km per hour the deterioration factor, DF, equals UDF, whereas for trip speeds exceeding 63 km per hour, DF=EUDF (Danish rural and highway trip speed; c.f.
 Table 3.3.6).
 For trip speeds between 19 and 63 km per hour (Danish urban trip speed; c.f.
-Table 3.3.6) the deterioration factor, DF, is found as an interpolation between UDF and where DF is the deterioration factor.
+Table 3.3.6) the deterioration factor, DF, is found as an interpolation between UDF and EUDF.

-EUDF.
 Secondly, the deterioration factors, one for each of the three road types, are aggregated into layers by taking into account vehicle numbers and annual mileage levels per first registration year: